 Hot water

-After heating your rooms, hot water is the next biggest user of energy at home.
+After heating your rooms, heating your water is the next biggest user of energy at home.

 Look for high star ratings when purchasing a hot water system.